pryganss/gelatinous-cube/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+Written by Ryan Pullinger and Natalie Wiggins.

-See `LICENSE` for more information.
+See `LICENSE` and `AUTHORS` for more information.